 Living Bog nominated for Natura 2000 Award

 Ronan Casey of The Living Bog project leading an educational tour on Clara Bog SAC, Co Offaly.
-Pic: Emily Toner.
+Pic: Emily Toner, National Geographic.

-A high-level jury will decide on five winners, but from the finalists the public will also choose its winner: The Citizens’ Award.
+A high-level jury decided on five winners, but from the finalists the public will also chooses its winner: The Citizens’ Award.
+The Living Bog finished third in this area.

-Congratulating the project team on the nomination, Minister for Culture, Heritage and the Gaeltacht, Josepha Madigan TD commented “I am delighted that the work of the Living Bog with local communities has been recognised with its nomination for a Natura 2000 Award.
+Congratulating the project team on the nomination, the then Minister with responsibility for Heritage, Josepha Madigan TD, commented: “I am delighted that the work of the Living Bog with local communities has been recognised with its nomination for a Natura 2000 Award.
 This project aims to restore raised bog across 12 raised bog Special Areas of Conservation (SACs) across seven counties.
 Encouraging local community involvement is a significant element of the project.
-I wish to congratulate the project team on its outstanding efforts to promote awareness of peatland restoration in the local and wider community.”
+I wish to congratulate Ronan and the project team on its outstanding efforts to promote awareness of peatland restoration in the local and wider community.”

 The Living Bog has undertaken an immersive communication and community drive since 2016, with Public Awareness Manager Ronan Casey pictured here on Clara Bog lending a hand to a tour.
 Pic: Emily Toner

-It is the project’s work in communities that has been recognised by the EU.
+It is the project’s work in communities and communicating the importance of peatlands and the Natura 2000 Network that has been recognised by the EU.
 An active programme of community events, from walks and talks to children’s nature camps saw the Living Bog project establish a foothold in local communities.
 Community volunteers gave up many hours of their time to assist at project events and also to help on many project actions.
 This was further supported by an intensive social media campaign and web promotional work.
 A major schools outreach project was also launched.
 Over 100 schools were involved and children were encouraged to learn more about peatlands and bogs and espouse the benefits of restoration at home and socially.

 An educational visit to Carrownagappul Bog SAC (aka Galway’s Living Bog) in Mountbellew with former turf cutters turned restoration champions Paul Connaughton and Tommy Cunningham pictured with Living Bog Public Awareness Manager Ronan Casey